cfpb/hmda-frontend/src/documentation/markdown/2020/identifiers-faq.md

 For example, if a non-depository has a parent entity that has Agency Code 1 for OCC, the non-depository will also have Agency Code 1.

-Additionally, all institutions that shares an ownership chain with an institution that has a CFPB [large depository](https://www.consumerfinance.gov/compliance/supervision-examinations/institutions/) institution will have a CFPB Agency Code.
+Additionally, all institutions that shares an ownership chain with an institution that has a CFPB <a target="_blank" rel="noopener noreferrer" href="https://www.consumerfinance.gov/compliance/supervision-examinations/institutions/">large depository</a> institution will have a CFPB Agency Code.